lohcoh/lohcoh-core/lohcoh-core/README.md

 and customized.

 Therefore, lohcoh is designed to support change.
-An application should support its own modification and extension a priori.
-Changes should not affect the core functionality or key design abstractions, otherwise the system will be hard to maintain and expensive to adapt to changing requirements.

-lohcoh depends heavily on two patterns that help when designing for change:
+Lohcoh depends heavily on two patterns that help when designing for change:

 #### Microkernel Pattern
 The Microkernel pattern applies to software systems that must be able to adapt to changing system requirements.